Varangians

 Map showing the major Varangian trade routes: the Volga trade route (in red) and the Dnieper and Dniester routes (in purple).
 Other trade routes of the 8th–11th centuries shown in orange.

-The Varangians (/vəˈrændʒiənz/ və-RAN-jee-ənz; Væringjar; Βάραγγοι; варяже, or варяги) were Viking warriors, traders and settlers, mostly from present-day Sweden, who settled in the territories of present-day Belarus, Russia and Ukraine from the 8th and 9th centuries and established the state of Kievan Rus' as well as the principalities of Polotsk and Turov.
+The Varangians (/vəˈrændʒiənz/) were Viking warriors, traders and settlers, mostly from present-day Sweden, who settled in the territories of present-day Belarus, Russia and Ukraine from the 8th and 9th centuries and established the state of Kievan Rus' as well as the principalities of Polotsk and Turov.
 They also formed the Byzantine Varangian Guard.

 According to the 12th-century Primary Chronicle, a group of Varangians known as the Rus' settled in Novgorod in 862 under the leadership of Rurik.
 Before Rurik, the Rus' might have ruled an earlier hypothetical polity known as the Rus' Khaganate.
 Rurik's relative Oleg conquered Kiev in 882 and established the state of Kievan Rus', which was later ruled by Rurik's descendants.

 Engaging in trade, piracy, and mercenary service, Varangians roamed the river systems and portages of Gardariki, as the areas north of the Black Sea were known in the Norse sagas.
 They controlled the Volga trade route (between the Varangians and the Muslims), connecting the Baltic to the Caspian Sea and the Dnieper and Dniester trade route (between Varangians and the Greeks) leading to the Black Sea and Constantinople.
-Those were the main important trade links at that time, connecting Medieval Europe with Abbasid Caliphates and the Byzantine Empire.
+Those were the main important trade links at that time, connecting Medieval Europe with the Abbasid Caliphate and the Byzantine Empire.
 Most of the silver coinage in the West came from the East via those routes.

 Attracted by the riches of Constantinople, the Varangian Rus' began the Rus'-Byzantine Wars, some of which resulted in advantageous trade treaties.
 At least from the early 10th century, many Varangians served as mercenaries in the Byzantine Army, constituting the elite Varangian Guard (the bodyguards of Byzantine emperors).
 Eventually most of them, in Byzantium and in Eastern Europe, were converted from Norse paganism to Orthodox Christianity, culminating in the Christianization of Kievan Rus' in 988.
 Coinciding with the general decline of the Viking Age, the influx of Scandinavians to Rus' stopped and Varangians gradually assimilated into Slavic culture by the late 11th century.